sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 ---

-In this tutorial, we'll create a new transaction process for the Saunatime marketplace.
+In this tutorial, we'll create a new transaction process for the Biketribe marketplace.
 It will be an instant booking process where the booking is accepted automatically upon making the booking, without the provider needing to take action.
 We will also update the client app to use the new process.